Jinny (wrestler)

-Jinny Hahn (née Sandhú; born 28 September 1989) is an English retired professional wrestler.
+Jinny Hahn (née Sandhu; born 28 September 1987) is an English retired professional wrestler.

 She is best known for her time in Progress Wrestling (PROGRESS) and WWE, where she performed on the NXT UK brand.
 She also wrestled for multiple British wrestling promotions, such as Revolution Pro Wrestling (RevPro/RPW), Pro-Wrestling: EVE (EVE), and Westside Xtreme Wrestling (WxW).

 Early life

-Jinny Sandhú was born in London on 28 September 1989, and grew up in London's Knightsbridge district.
-She is of Indian descent.
-Sandhú first started watching wrestling when she was nine years old and was influenced by Jushin Liger, Lita, Ted DiBiase, Sherri Martel, Victoria, and Trish Stratus.
+Jinny Sandhu was born in London on 28 September 1987, and grew up in London's Knightsbridge district.
+Sandhu first started watching wrestling when she was nine years old and was influenced by Jushin Liger, Lita, Ted DiBiase, Sherri Martel, Victoria, and Trish Stratus.
 She earned a BSc in psychology from Birmingham City University in 2012.

 Professional wrestling career

 Progress Wrestling (2015–2020)

 Sandhú was trained by Progress Wrestling (Progress) and was the first female graduate of Progress's Projo wrestling school.
 In January 2015, now worked under the ring name Jinny, she had her first singles match at Progress Endvr:8, defeating Pollyanna.
 At Endvr:12, Jinny defeated Toni Storm.
 At Endvr:15, Jinny defeated Leva Bates.
 At Chapter 28, Jinny defeated Storm in a re-match.
 At Chapter 34, Jinny and Marty Scurll defeated Laura Di Matteo and Mark Haskins.
 At Chapter 36, Jinny, Alex Windsor and Dahlia Black defeated Pollyanna, Nixon Newell and Di Matteo.
 In August 2017, Jinny and Deonna Purrazzo defeated Black and Dakota Kai.
 At Chapter 66, Jinny and Mercedes Martinez defeated Storm and Shazza McKenzie.
 Jinny and Austin Theory defeated Kay Lee Ray and Will Ospreay at Chapter 67.
 At Chapter 69, Jinny defeated Storm to win the Progress Wrestling World Women's Championship for the first time.
 Jinny successfully defended the championship against Kai.
 On 30 December, she lost the title to Jordynne Grace, ending her reign at 224 days and with 6 title defenses.